TorMap/tormap/.github/copilot-review-instructions.md

 When reviewing pull requests from branches starting with `renovate/`:

-1. Identify the packages being updated and the exact version ranges (from → to)
+1. Identify the packages being updated and the exact version ranges (from → to).
-2. Check the changelog or release notes of each package's authoritative source for any breaking changes between the old and new version
+2. Read the changelog/release notes included in the PR description by Renovate.
 3. Assess whether any breaking changes affect this specific codebase by examining:
     - Direct usages of the updated package's public API in the source code
     - Configuration files that reference the package